Haim postpone third album ‘Women in Music Pt. III’ due to coronavirus: "This wasn't an easy decision"

 The Los Angeles sisters were due to release ‘Women in Music Pt.
 III’ on April 24, having previously shared the singles ‘Summer Girl‘, ‘Hallelujah‘, ‘Now I’m In It‘ and ‘The Steps‘.

 Taking to social media today (March 23), Danielle Haim and co. announced that the LP would now be arriving at some point “later this summer”.
-However, they confirmed to fans that they’ll be “dropping some new tunes” in the meantime.
+However, they promised fans they’d be “dropping some new tunes” in the meantime.

 “We’re on day 11 of quarantine which has given us a lot of time to think,” the band wrote in a statement.
 “We’ve been talking every day for hours about our upcoming album and how we want to present it to you guys.”